Thermadiag/stenos/docs/cvector.md

 The level 1 block compressor provided with cvector works great for arbitrary structures, but compresses poorly raw ascii text.
 Using a `stenos::cvector<char>` in order to compress raw text is a bad idea as the resulting compression ratio will be very low.

-Instead, you should increase the BlockSize as well as the compression level to enable Zstd based comrpession.
+Instead, you should increase the BlockSize as well as the compression level to enable Zstd based compression.

 Example: